JamesLucas943/ESOF423-Project/README.md

 # ESOF423-Project

 This is a repository that holds all of the vital files for a working application.
 This application will be made with doctors and users both in mind.
+This app. will hopefully be able to help doctors diagnose patients with a variety of symptoms.

 ## Layout